A new SIAM Activity Group on Mathematics of Planet Earth

 For more information…

-The MPE2013-Simons Public Lecture Series will take place at nine locations around the world.
-Each lecturer is a leading expert who will explain how the mathematical sciences play a significant role in understanding and solving some of Planet Earth’s important problems.
-Our community’s best expositors and champions will cover a diverse range of topics in lectures aimed for a public audience.
+The MPE2013-Simons Public Lecture Series took place at nine locations around the world.
+Each lecturer was a leading expert who explained how the mathematical sciences play a significant role in understanding and solving some of Planet Earth’s important problems.
+Our community’s best expositors and champions covered a diverse range of topics in lectures aimed for a public audience.
+Listen at the videos.